ncarrier/libptspair/README.md

 ring buffer is empty.
 And vice-versa if one swaps the roles of foo and bar.
 Note: a writer fd is opened for each slave, otherwise, the event loop will trigger EPOLLHUP events as soon as one slave is closed by it's user.

+## Licence

+This library is published under the MIT licence, please see COPYING for more details.